 Vitamin B6 (Pyridoxine) and Vitamin E combined with a quality multi-vitamin that includes magnesium and chromium may help combat fluctuations in blood sugar.

-A good natural treatment for PMS remedy will consist of vitamins, herbs and minerals that act together to assist with relieving the symptoms associated with premenstrual syndrome.
+A good natural treatment for PMS remedy will consist of vitamins, herbs, and minerals that act together to assist with relieving the symptoms associated with premenstrual syndrome.

 Medicinal Herbs for PMS Relief

-Chaste tree berry (Vitex agnus castus)
+Chaste tree berry

-Black cohosh is well documented and is becoming increasingly popular as an herbal treatment for PMS when combined with chaste tree to act as a hormonal balancer.
+Black Cohosh (Cimicifuga racemosa) is well documented and is becoming increasingly popular as an herbal treatment for PMS when combined with chaste tree (Vitex agnus castus) to act as a hormonal balancer.

-For centuries dong quai has been prescribed for hormonal imbalance.
+For centuries Dong Quai (Angelica sinensis) has been prescribed for hormonal imbalance.
 In traditional Chinese medicine(TCM), dong quai is called “Women’s Ginseng”, and is considered to be an overall tonic for women’s sexual health.

-It is thought that some of the symptoms of PMS are associated with a dominance of oestrogen in the second half (luteal phase) of the menstrual cycle.
+It is thought that some of the symptoms of PMS are associated with a dominance of estrogen in the second half (luteal phase) of the menstrual cycle.

-St John’s Wort (Hypericum perforatum)
+St John’s Wort

 The St John’s wort’s flowers contain hypericin, and hyperforin both considered to be vital components in this herbs mood lifting action.
+(6)

 Women who are low in GLA are known to be more sensitive to the hormone, prolactin, which is believed to cause breast tenderness (mastalgia).

 Supplementing with EPO is effective in reducing the symptoms of PMS, however, it is advised that symptoms may reduce gradually for some women over two to three cycles.
+(7)